puppetlabs/puppet-docs/source/puppet/5.0/modules_fundamentals.markdown

     * `examples/` --- Contains examples showing how to declare the module's classes and defined types.
         * `init.pp`
         * `other_example.pp` --- Major use cases should have an example.
-    * `spec/` --- Contains spec tests for any plugins in the lib directory.
+    * `spec/` --- Contains spec tests for any plug-ins in the lib directory.
     * `functions/` --- Contains custom functions written in the Puppet language.
     * `types/` --- Contains type aliases.

-Each of the module's subdirectories has a specific function, as follows.
+Each of the module's subdirectories has a specific function.

+{:.section}
 ### Manifests

 Each manifest in a module's `manifests` folder should contain one class or defined type.
 The file names of manifests map predictably to the names of the classes and defined types they contain.

-`init.pp` is special and always contains a class with the same name as the module.
+The `init.pp` manifest is special and always contains a class with the same name as the module.
 You cannot have a class named `init`.

 Every other manifest contains a class or defined type named as follows: